Early lung cancer screening saves lives

 As the old saying goes, “If you’re not early, you’re late.”

-Those are good words to live by when you’re screening for cancer, too.
-Lung cancer, in particular.
+Those are good words to live by when you’re talking about screening for cancer – lung cancer, in particular.

 Almost 25% of cancer deaths in the United States are due to lung cancer.
-Statistics from the American Cancer Society show lung cancer kills more than breast, colon and prostate cancer combined.
+Statistics from the American Cancer Society show lung cancer kills more than breast, colon and prostate cancers combined.

 But studies show that when lung cancer is caught and treated in Stage 1 or 2, you increase your five-year survival rate by 59%.
 That’s almost double your chances to survive if the cancer isn’t discovered until it has advanced to Stage 3 or 4.